COSC-499-W2025/capstone-project-team-7/logs/teamLogs/README.md

 **Samarth:** Worked on developing the LLM-powered summarization and analysis module for the system, generating structured insights from portfolio data.
 Implemented the `summarize_tagged_file()` and `analyze_project()` functions to produce detailed summaries, technical highlights, and qualitative analysis for resume-ready reports.
 Also built helper functions including `chunk_and_summarize()` for efficient large-file handling, `_count_tokens()` for dynamic token measurement, and `_make_llm_call()` for standardized LLM communication.
 Finally, added `suggest_feedback()` to deliver personalized career aligned insights.

+All the updates this week build on each other to make the whole system smarter and more reliable.
+The new CLI features make it easier to parse and display project data, while the authentication and consent setup ensures everything stays secure and user-specific.
+The local PDF tools keep things privacy-first but still powerful enough for deep analysis, and the LLM module ties it all together by turning that data into useful insights.
+Altogether, these improvements connect the technical, privacy, and intelligence sides of the system so it runs more efficiently and feels more seamless to use.

 ## Week 7 (October 13 - 19)